-The remains of the station house still stands at Parkmore, here the passengers alighted from the little carriages and finished their journey by Jaunting cars.
-It was a pity the line ended half way up the steep slope of Lurigeadean [Lurig to the glens man] towering over Cushendall, the little capital of the Glens.
-As the view the passengers would have had of the North Channel and beyond Scotland and the Mull of Kintyre is unrivalled.
+The remains of the station house still stand at Parkmore, here the passengers alighted from the little carriages and finished their journey by Jaunting cars.
+It was a pity the line ended halfway up the steep slope of Lurigeadean [Lurig to the glens man] towering over Cushendall, the little capital of the Glens.
+The passengers would have had of the North Channel and beyond Scotland and the Mull of Kintyre is unrivalled.
 Another charming little railway was the Antrim to Drapers town.
 This line passed through Randalstown, which still possesses one of the most magnificent stone bridges in our island, then skirting the Lough Neagh shore in a semi-circle in a semi-circle, it passes through Toomebridge, Magherafelt and ends in Draperstown, pushing its way into the heart of the Sperrin Mountains.

 The most spectacular journey the little train ever made was in January 1943.
-On the down-gradient approaching Ballycastle the brakes failed to hold and the train ran away.
+On the down-gradient approaching Ballycastle, the brakes failed to hold and the train ran away.
 It went through the buffer, crossed the railway, went through another fence and finally ran down a bank into a small stream.
-The astonishing thing was that the engine and carriages remained on their wheel; whilst the passengers and crew were badly shaken no one was badly hurt.
+The astonishing thing was that the engine and carriages remained on their wheel; whilst the passengers and crew have badly shaken no one was badly hurt.
 Many a time I travelled on this line to visit my maternal grandmother who lived in Ballycastle.
-The two working engines were simply known as Number 41 and 42.
-Between them it is reckoned they covered over one and half million miles.
+The two working engines were simply known as Numbers 41 and 42.
+Between them, it is reckoned they covered over one and a half million miles.
 Fittingly, they were used as a team when the little train made its last journey in 1943.